kaifengZheng/CNN_EXAFS_PDF/README.md

    | template.inp
    |__toolbox
       | average.py
-         calculate average EXAFS for each case
+         calculate average EXAFS for all gr configurations
       | average_gr.py
-         calculate averaged gr for each case
+         calculate averaged gr for all gr configurations
       | check.py
          Check if the calculations are complete
       | run_tool.sh